Damage is in the hundreds of thousands of dollars, following the fire at Belleville’s sewage pumphouse Sunday afternoon (original story CLICK HERE).

 He says it allows the municipality to control the pumphouse remotely.

 It operates the pumping of sewage to the sewage treatment plant.
-There are four pumps of various sizes that are controlled by the P.L.C and one of this is offline, until it is replaced.
+There are four pumps of various sizes that are controlled by the PLC and one of these is offline until it is replaced.

-It will up to one month to receive the new P.L.C and it will then need to be programmed.
+It will take up to one month to receive the new PLC and it will then need to be programmed.

 It will be covered through insurance.